pokerregion/poker/README.rst

 Parses human readable (text) ranges like ``"22+ 54s 76s 98s AQo+"`` to a set of hands.

-Contains classes for parsing, composing ranges, and checking for syntax.
+Contains classes for parsing, composing Suits, Hands, Cards, Combinations, Ranges, and checking for syntax.
 Can parse ranges and compose parsed ranges into human readable form again.
 It's very fault-tolerant, so it's easy to write ranges manually.
 Can normalize unprecise human readable ranges into a precise human readable